KevDocherty/AiCore-MRDC/README.md

 ### Milestone3

 - SQL scripts to harmonise and connect the 5 dimension tables to the central orders_table.
-- Entity Relationship DiagramERD files.
+- Entity Relationship Diagram in PGERD format.

 ### Milestone4

 Examples of SQL scripts to perform business analytics.

+### figures

+Contains an image showing the database structure in PNG format.

 ## Usage instructions